Indigenous Advancement Strategy Grant Guidelines - updated July 2021

 If your organisation experiences any difficulties submitting the Performance Report electronically or does not receive confirmation that the Agency has received their report, they should email the IAS Performance Reporting helpdesk via the email address: IASPerformanceReports@niaa.gov.au.

-The Agency does not tolerate dishonest or fraudulent behaviour.
-We are committed to deterring, preventing and detecting such behaviour in the delivery of programs to disadvantaged Australians.
+The NIAA does not tolerate dishonest or fraudulent behaviour.
+We are committed to deterring, preventing and detecting such behaviour in our delivery of programs that are meant to benefit Indigenous Australians.
+Our Fraud and Corruption Control System shows how we respond to fraud and corruption to ensure NIAA funding is used for the intended purposes.

 If you suspect any fraudulent behaviour in relation to funding provided by the Agency, please report it to our staff by calling 02 6152 3020 or by email at firstname.lastname@example.org.
 All reports are dealt with in the strictest confidence and your privacy is protected.